Importing data from Mantis

 During the import process, the following data is copied from the Mantis database into JIRA:

 Mantis data is imported on a per-project basis.
 You can either specify an existing JIRA project as the target, or the importer will automatically create a project(s) for you at time of import.
-(For more information about JIRA projects, please see Defining a Project.)
+See Defining a project for more information about JIRA projects.

 You can choose to have the importer automatically create your Mantis components in JIRA, or choose to have bugs imported into no component in JIRA.